Residually many BV homeomorphisms map a null set onto a set of full measure: Introduction

 where the set $E$ is a union of finitely many pairwise disjoint open triangles (the number of such triangles may depend both on $n$ and on the function $f$).

-Since it is easy to see that the set $A$ contains the intersection of the $A_n$'s (see Section \ref{s4}), to prove Theorem \ref{main} it is sufficient to show that the sets $A_n$ are open and dense in $X$.
+It is easy to see that the set $A$ contains the intersection of the $A_n$'s (see \S\ref{s4}).
+Hence, to prove Theorem \ref{main} it suffices to show that the sets $A_n$ are open and dense in $X$.
 The openness is an easy issue (see Lemma \ref{lopen}), while density is more delicate (see Lemma \ref{ldense}), so we will give here a sketch of the proof of the second property.
-The actual proof of both properties is postponed to Section \ref{s4}.
+We prove both properties in \S \ref{s4}.